Embedded desingularization for arithmetic surfaces -- toward a parallel implementation: A variant of the algorithm of Cossart, Jannsen and Saito

-\begin{Prop} The map $ \Onut : X \to \NN^3 $ distinguishes regular from singular points {(A)}, is Zariski upper semi-continuous {(B)}, is infinitesimally upper semi-continuous {(C)}, and can only decrease finitely many times until it detects regularity {(D)}. \end{Prop}
+By combining the latter with Proposition \ref{Prop:A-D_for_nut}, we get \begin{Prop} The map $ \Onut : X \to \NN^3 $ distinguishes regular from singular points {(A)}, is Zariski upper semi-continuous {(B)}, is infinitesimally upper semi-continuous {(C)}, and can only decrease finitely many times until it detects regularity {(D)}. \end{Prop}

 \begin{proof} By Proposition \ref{Prop:A-D_for_nut}, {(A)} holds.
 The previous construction implies property (B) and, since $ \Onut$ takes values in $ \NN^3 $, {(D)} follows.
 It remains to show (C).